 Anima/Animus: respectively the female and male archetypes in the writings of Carl Gustav Jung (1917).
 He argued that everyone had both components in the psyche and thus was capable of thinking and behaving in a characteristically male or female way.Popular sayings such as “You need to be more in touch with your feminine side” are derived from Jung’s concepts.

-Anomie: a term first used by Émile Durkheim (1893), this is a situation where an individual or group no longer supports or follows the norms of society: a condition of normlessness.
+Anomie: a term first used by Émile Durkheim (1893), this is a situation where an individual or group no longer supports or follows the norms of society.
+It can also be used to describe a condition of normlessness in a society where the previous norms of behaviour have declined to the point where most of the population are uncertain and/or confused as to how they should behave.
+Durkheim linked this to rates of suicide.

 Antagonist: a drug that neutralises the effects of a naturally-produced neurotransmitter.Eg: Chlorpromazine blocks both dopamine and noradrenaline receptors.
 Lithium blocks noradrenaline receptors.